bbair/startup/README.md

 - [x] **Application elements** - I styled the elements with good whitespace, contrast, and appealing coloring.
 - [x] **Application text content** - The fonts are consistent and the coloring and sizing of different sections gives them contrast.
 - [x] **Application images** - I made the image of the logo in the header a brand element in the navigation bar and gave the navigation elements the proper spacing next to it.

+## React Part 1: Routing Deliverable
+For this deliverable, I did the following:

+- [x] **Bundled using Vite** - I bundled the application using Vite.
+- [x] **Multiple react components that contain your HTML and CSS** - I converted all my individual pages (login, play, color palette, and about/rules) to react components.
+- [x] **React router** - I implemented a react router in the app component to route between the different pages.